DinoVukelic/AutomationWork/README.md

 Sub CheckParticipantsByDateOnly()
     Dim ws As Worksheet
-    Set ws = ThisWorkbook.Sheets(1) ' Assumes data is in the first sheet; adjust as necessary
+    Set ws = ThisWorkbook.Sheets(1) ' Assumes data is on the first sheet; adjust as necessary

     Dim lastRow As Long
     lastRow = ws.Cells(ws.Rows.Count, "A").End(xlUp).Row ' Finds the last row in Column A